kony23/ExcuseGenerator/README.md

 # eXcuseMe-App

 Need an excuse?
-No worries, just hit the button and get one!
+No worries, just hit the link and get one! -> https://kony23.github.io/eXcuseMe-App/